Lane cake

 The Lane cake is sometimes confused with the Lady Baltimore cake, which also is a liquor-laden fruit-filled cake.
 While the Lane cake originated in Alabama, the Lady Baltimore came from Charleston.
 Sisters Florrie and Nina Ottolengui, managers of the Women's Exchange Tea tearoom are credited with developing it.

 Many variations of the Lane cake now exist, with three or more layers of white sponge cake, separated by a filling that typically includes pecans, raisins and coconut soaked in a generous amount of bourbon, wine or brandy.
 It may be frosted on the top, on the sides, or both.

 Lane cake is often found in the South at receptions, holiday dinners, or wedding showers.

-Recipe
+Original recipe and adaptations

+The original recipe in Some Good Things to Eat (1898) states: